~ABC’s of School~

 your child is dressed appropriately for our changeable

-and all day Kindergarten friends will be dismissed at
+Kindergarteners begin their day at 8:10.
+Kindergarten friends will be dismissed at

 We will have a “Share Time” every day to encourage oral